hypertrace/hypertrace/docker/README.md

 ### Sample application
 - The example app has two services: frontend and backend.
 They both report trace data to Hypertrace.
 To setup the demo, you need to start Frontend, Backend and Hypertrace.
-- You can start sample by running `docker-compose -f examples/docker-compose.yml up` if you have hypertrace running already.
+- You can start sample by running `docker-compose -f docker-compose-zipkin-example.yml up` if you have hypertrace running already.
-- You can start sample app with Hypertrace using `docker-compose -f docker-compose.yml -f examples/docker-compose.yml up`.
+- You can start sample app with Hypertrace using `docker-compose -f docker-compose.yml -f docker-compose-zipkin-example.yml up`.
 - Example app will be served at http://localhost:8081 .
-You can visit app to generate some sample requests or simply run `run.sh` which will generate bunch of requests for you!
+You can visit app to generate some sample requests!